ManriCamachoP/Protect_ML/README.md

 ## About

 Welcome to the "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow - Chapter Exercises Solutions" repository.
 This project provides comprehensive solutions to the exercises and problems presented in the book "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow" by Aurélin Géron.
-Our goal is to assist readers and learners in understanding and implementing the concepts presented in the book by offering step-by-step solutions.

 ## Chapters